XR2Learn/Enablers-2-4-Training/README.md

 possible to access each component using docker commands, as exemplified below.
 Thus, the instructions described below are focused on running the enablers for a development environment.

-A `configuration.json` file is required to provide the enablers with the necessary specifications for running.
+A `configuration.json` file is required to provide the components with the necessary specifications for running.
 A default version of “configuration.json” is provided and can be changed by the user.

 Run a docker image: